michelle-xia/langsort/README.md

 This project calls [Phoible](https://phoible.org/) as a database of letters in each language and its classification (consonant or vowel).
 It takes in a string and a language and outputs the string with vowels for that language sorted by descending order followed by consonants in ascending order.

 ## How to use
-This project is run through App.java.
+This project is run through `src/main/java/com/icat/langsort/App.java`.
 It starts by taking an input for language and an input for the string to sort.
 The program can handle upper or lower case, spaces, and special characters.
+To default to English, enter a jibberish language.
+For the other language I want to choose to sort by, French will work as well as Abua.

 ## Thought Process
 I decided to use [Phoible](https://phoible.org/) because it was the first online database of many different languages with the classification of each letter.
 I parsed the data on [Phoible](https://phoible.org/) for the classification of each letter.